Terra Alta Bank

 Terra Alta Bank, also known as The History House, is a historic bank building located at Terra Alta, Preston County, West Virginia.
 It was built in 1893, and is a three-story, six bay wide brick Italianate style commercial building.
 It has a cast iron storefront on the first floor of the main facade and metal window surrounds on the upper floors.
 The roof line of the building has a decorative bracketed cast iron cornice on three sides.

+The Terra Alta Bank was chartered in 1891 as the second bank established in Preston County.
+In 1893, its board undertook construction of the three-story Italianate building designed by Gakes Brothers & Sharps.
+It was the only bank in Preston County to survive the Great Depression.
 The bank occupied the building until 1991, after which it was partly occupied by a local historical society.

 It was listed on the National Register of Historic Places in 1997.